Emergency Management rutland

 Emergency Management

 The difference between an emergency and an inconvenience is the level of preparation.
 Many incidents are spontaneous and unpredictable, occurring with little to no warning.
 Others may offer a small window of time thanks to advanced prediction models.
-In all cases, Emergency Management planning improves the outcome of a natural, technological, or human-caused disaster by engaging local communities in preparedness, response, recovery, and prevention activities.
+In all cases, Emergency Management planning improves the outcome of natural, technological, or human-caused disasters by engaging local communities in preparedness, response, recovery, and mitigation activities.

 Contact Our team for personal assistance